Chew/TARDIS-Docs/docs/handles.md

 :::caution

-Besides if handles is enabled, and reminders, every option requires regex to properly fine tune possible commands to listen to.
+Most Handles options (except `enabled` and `reminders`) require regular expressions (_regex_) to properly fine tune the possible commands to listen to.

-You should familiarize yourself with Regex and test your responses with sites like [regexr](https://regexr.com/).
+You should familiarise yourself with regex and test your responses with sites like [RegExr](https://regexr.com/).

 :::